xandwr/xandwr.github.io/_posts/projects/2024-10-17-capstone-project.md

 0x2D = 45
 ```

-I realized something here--that b3 bit was an angle.
-A perfectly-correlated 45-degree angle relative to halfway between the bounds of the gauge, which was 3000RPM exactly.
+I realized something here--*that b3 bit was an angle*.
+A *perfectly-correlated 45-degree angle* relative to halfway between the bounds of the gauge, which was 3000RPM exactly.
 So if I set b3 to some angle between 0 and 90 degrees, the tachometer needle will jump to that position.

 What a strange way to do things.
 But it'll have to work.
 So, to prove my hypothesis, I decided to make the needle sit halfway between 3000RPM and 6000RPM (the max number).